ChamichApps/Tempus/README.md

 Application Tempus helps you to track your work time and work log.
 Application has an intuitive and simple user interface.
 If you are self-employed, a contractor, freelancer, an hourly worker, or just want to track your working hours and calculate your earnings, then Tempus will do everything for you.

+Kanban board with todos, in progress and completed tasks can be found [here](https://github.com/users/ChamichApps/projects/3).

 ## Table of Contents

 -   [Project Structure](https://github.com/ChamichApps/Tempus#project-structure)